KMWE-Toolmanagers/Signatures/README.md

 # Signatures
 Contains the needed images to provide the HTML code the link to display them.
+Contains the base code with variables that should be filled with personal info depending on the user of the signature:
+  - Name
+  - Function
+  - Mobile number (Tel)
+  - Mobile number (Display)
+  - Email (Mailto)
+  - Email (Display)

 ## Code of Conduct
 - Every kind of image has it's own directory